 The golden rule in QA is to “test early and often” (Shift Left Testing).

-- Upstream: Starting in the design phase, on the acceptance testing environments.
+- Upstream: From the design phase, on staging environments.

-- During development: With every update or bug fix.
+- During Development: With each update or bug fix.

-- Continuous: By automating functional tests and integrating them into your non-regression testing (NRT) campaigns.
-This enables rapid delivery without the risk of regression in existing features.
+- Continuously: By automating functional tests to integrate them into your non-regression (TNR) campaigns.
+This enables rapid delivery without the risk of regression on existing functionalities.

 Need to secure your critical workflows?
 Discover how Mr SURICATE ’s no-code solution Mr SURICATE your functional tests to detect bugs before your users do.